-YNAB (You Need A Budget) is a zero-based budgeting application designed around giving every dollar a job, breaking the paycheck-to-paycheck cycle, and building intentional spending habits.
+YNAB (You Need A Budget) is a zero-based budgeting application built around giving every dollar a job, breaking the paycheck-to-paycheck cycle, and developing intentional spending habits.
 Unlike passive expense trackers, YNAB requires active decision-making about how money is assigned before it's spent, creating awareness and control rather than reactive reporting.
-The software emphasizes proactive planning through the four rules methodology—prioritizing spending decisions, preparing for irregular expenses, adapting to change, and aging money to build financial stability—while offering real-time sync across devices, partner collaboration features, and comprehensive reporting tools that transform budgeting from a restrictive chore into a flexible, guilt-free money management system.
+The core methodology — originally taught as four rules, now framed as five questions (Reality, Stability, Resilience, Creation, Flexibility) — focuses on proactive planning, preparing for irregular expenses, adapting to change, and aging money to build financial stability.
+YNAB syncs in real-time across web, iOS, and Android; supports shared budgeting through YNAB Together; and offers reporting tools, a Reflect tab, and goal-tracking features that transform budgeting from a restrictive chore into a flexible, guilt-free money management system.
+The Budget tab has been renamed Plan throughout the app, though all underlying functionality remains the same.

 What This Cheat Sheet Covers